netgloo/benjamin/readme.md

 ### Add New Pages

-Each view you will add inside `resources/views` will be available as a page for your website.
-The URL path is composed by the view's path without the `.blade.php` extension.
+Just add new Blade views inside `resources/views`.

+Views will be available as pages for your website.
+The URL path will be composed by the view's path without the `.blade.php` extension.
 For example:

 - The view `resources/views/page.blade.php` will be served at `http://example.com/page`.
 - The view `resources/views/inside/a/folder.blade.php` will be served at `http://example.com/inside/a/folder`.